 Gandikota gorge is formed between the Erramala range of hills which are also known as Gandikota hills.
 The Pennar river flows at the foot of gorge.
 The village got its name because of the gorge (In Telugu gorge is called as gandi and “Kota’ means the home or “Nivasam” and hence the name Gandikota).
 The continuous flow of the Pennar river has eventually cut a channel through landscape exposing many layers of rocks and thus creating a mesmerizing site that we can witness today.

 Gandikota was established by the Kappa King in 1123.
-This fort was built by the Kappa king during the 13th century.
-This fort has played a vital role during various phases of history in Kakatiya reign, Vijayanagar reign and Qutub Shahi period.
+Built by the Kappa king during the 13th century, this fort has played a vital role during various phases of history in Kakatiya reign, Vijayanagar reign and Qutub Shahi period.
 This fort was made well protected and secure against any invasion that it was known as one of the impregnable forts of the country.
 Later the Nayaka dynasty took over the control of the fort and ruled the fort for 300 years.

 Gandikota gorge and Gandikota fort are must visit place !!